 Many people think a dog’s behavior is based on its breed.
 For instance, people believe border collies are smart, golden retrievers are friendly, and chihuahuas are nervous.
 Scientists at the Broad Institute, a research center in Massachusetts, wanted to find out if there’s truth in those beliefs.

 The researchers asked the owners of 18,385 dogs about their pets’ behavior.
-Then the scientists compared this behavioral data with the genes, or units of hereditary material, that influence different characteristics of the pups.
+Then the scientists compared this behavioral data with the

 After comparing behaviors across breeds, the team discovered that a dog’s breed accounted for only 9 percent of its behavior on average.
 “All dogs are individuals,” says Jessica Hekman, a veterinarian who worked on the study.